Star Trek: Discovery Is a Stirring, Rare Work of Science Fiction

 Wonderstruck, overstuffed, corny and stirring, Star Trek: Discovery stands tall alongside the best-regarded incarnations of the Trek franchise even as it raids elements from all of them (including the recent J.J.
 Abrams film series, which Paramount says is set in an alternate timeline that has nothing to do with this one).
 Though handsomely produced, the show’s imagination seems to have been slightly reined in by commercial mandates — namely, reinvigorating Trek as a TV property and serving as a marquee title that would lure customers to CBS All Access, the network’s subscription-only service.
 There were reports that series co-creator Bryan Fuller, who ultimately left the project over creative disagreements as well as scheduling conflicts with his Starz series American Gods, wanted Discovery to be darker, more openly political, and more aggressively serialized than the version that debuted tonight with back-to-back episodes.
 (Fuller also pushed Paramount to make it an anthology series, essentially a Trekker’s answer to Fargo — the mind reels.)

 But what remains bears unmistakable traces of Fuller’s creative DNA, especially when it deals with political and cultural conditioning, spiritual yearning, and the rending and burning of flesh (preoccupations on all his series, Hannibal especially).
-And no matter what compromises and negotiations were required to get the show on its feet, and despite its many instance of “because we said so” plotting, Discovery doesn’t feel compromised.
+And no matter what compromises and negotiations were required to get the show on its feet, and despite its many instances of “because we said so” plotting, Discovery doesn’t feel compromised.
 This is an audacious work for obvious demographic reasons: it’s the first Trek to debut with two women commanding a Federation starship, one black (Walking Dead’s Sonequa Martin-Green as soon-to-be-disgraced first mate Michael Burnham), the other Chinese-Malaysian (Hong Kong film star Michelle Yeoh as USS Shenzhou Captain Philippa Georgiou).

 But it’s also notable as a rare work of true science fiction in a medium that too often settles for science fiction-flavored action, science fiction-flavored horror, and so on, amping up superficial thrills while neglecting the attention of ideas that distinguish the genre at its best.
 Splitting the difference between commercial slickness and graphic novel solemnity, this Trek offers PG-13 violence, audience-pandering exposition dumps, cliffhanger endings, Game of Thrones-style pomp, and a touch of Lost’s mystery box plotting, but also poker-faced musings on quantum science, moral relativism, logic vs. instinct, race vs. culture, and the military’s tendency to corrupt science in service of war.
 (That last bit, which gets examined at length in episode three, feels self-reflexive: one of the persistent gripes against Abrams’ Trek was that it replaced Trek founder Gene Roddenberry’s sense of wonder with Star Wars-style militarism.)